AnkurYadav00/AnkurYadav00/README.md

-- 👋 Hi, I’m @AnkurYadav00
+- 👋 Hi, I’m @AnkurYadav00 working as a Full Stack LLM developer.
 - 👀 I’m interested in ...
-Data Science
+Data Science and AI
 - 🌱 I’m currently learning ...
-Basics of Data Science
+Data Science, ML, DL, NLP.
 - 💞️ I’m looking to collaborate on ...Python projects/Data Science
 - 📫 How to reach me ...@@@@ *********** @@@@